- SEO strategy is a detailed plan to improve a website’s search engine rankings and grow organic market share.

 How can you ensure that your website is optimized for mobile?

 Build a responsive website that’s easily viewable on smartphones and loads quickly.
-If your mobile content differs from desktop, assess whether your copy sufficiently covers your target keywords.
+If your mobile content differs from desktop, assess whether your SEO copy sufficiently covers your target keywords.

 Finally, see how Google views your mobile-friendliness by using its Mobile-Friendly Test tool.
 Inside Google Search Console, you can also use Google’s “Mobile Usability” feature to uncover any potential mobile errors.
 If you know your way around the developer tools in web browsers, you can also check how your content renders on different mobile viewports without ever leaving the page!